Since 2005 we’ve provided high-quality German translation and localization services to clients all over the world.

 Expert German Translations

 Approximately 95 million people speak German as their first language, and most German speakers are located in countries and territories in Europe.
-German is the official language of Austria, Belgium, Germany, Liechtenstein, Luxembourg and Switzerland.
-However, there are German-speaking minorities in almost every Latin American country, and in the U.S. states of North Dakota and South Dakota, German is the most common language spoken at home after English.
+German is the most widely spoken and official or co-official language in Germany, Austria, Switzerland, Liechtenstein, and the Italian province of South Tyrol.
+It is also a co-official language of Luxembourg and Belgium, as well as a national language in Namibia.
+There are German-speaking minorities in almost every Latin American country, and in the U.S. states of North and South Dakota, German is the most common language spoken at home after English.

 Whether you need to translate websites, legal contracts, surveys, marketing materials or technical documents to reach a German-speaking audience in Germany or in other parts of the world, our team is ready to help.
 We bring together expert German translators and the latest translation technology to ensure accuracy and efficiency with every project.
 Our dedicated project managers work with you from start to finish to make the process as seamless as possible.